gsrunion/Java-Serial-Solution-Performance-Tests/README.md

 # Java-Serial-Solution-Performance-Tests

 ## Background
 Serial IO in Java is challenging.
-One would expect nothing less from a language and ecosystem striving towards a goal of 'write one run every'.
+One would expect nothing less from a language and ecosystem striving towards a goal of 'write once run every'.
 Despite all that a handfull of serial IO solutions do exist and this project aims to shed light on some of those and collect metrics as to how they perform.

 ## Implementations
 Java Serial IO libraries all require some amount of native code interop there appear to be 2 different strategies to this